-The issues and decisions reserved for the Board include:
+The issues and decisions reserved for the Board is attached as Schedule A and should be guided by the following principles:

-a.
-While the Board may appropriately delegate its authority to Board Committees or Management, it should not abdicate its responsibility and should at all times exercise collective oversight of the Board Committees and Management;
+- a.
+While the Board may appropriately delegate its authority to Board Committees or Management, it should not abdicate its responsibility and should at all times exercise collective oversight of the Board Committees and Management; - b.

-- b.
 The Board should not delegate matters to a Committee or Management to an extent that would significantly hinder or reduce the Board's ability to discharge its functions; - c.
 Where the Board delegates any of its responsibilities, it is encouraged to disclose the delegation of authority; and - d.
 Regular review of the division of responsibilities should be conducted to ensure that the Group is able to adapt to changing business circumstances.